 MESSAGE FROM PRINCIPAL

-On behalf of new management team, I would like to share my pleasure of renewed prospect and hope for better prosperity at Janaki Medical College.
+I would like to share my pleasure of renewed prospect and hope for better prosperity at Janaki Medical College.
 Despite historical ups and downs, standard of academic quality has been maintained up to the mark.
 Our graduates scale fairly well in council exams to top scorer in university examinations.
 This reflects the dedication of individual students and quality guidance of our faculties from Nepal and outside.

 What have we got in renewed prospects?
 Simply making a knowledgeable doctor is not enough.
 From students’ future perspectives, in the context of fast changing world, we have deeper and broader concern.
 He/she has to be mentally and physically prepared to handle turmoil situations in the modern medical system with increasing complexities, and yet stand morally sound in offering service to humanity.
 So far all-round development of students is concerned, there are gaps where we can further improve, beyond existing trend at most medical colleges.
 We have made a resolve that, for sustainable prosperity of the college, comprehensive development in quality of graduates is essential.
 This adds impetus to some pressing need of our students like healthy and hygienic food, sanitation, free and easy access to communication, involvement in extracurricular activities, exposure to realistic learning platform and fine touch of spiritual understanding.

 Standard medical teaching, as per the curriculum, orients our students to modern trend in medical practice.
 So they can perform better in well off settings.
 But not all are lucky to get such privilege.
 Additional exposure to community provides opportunity to understand our society’s ground reality.
 Translating this experience into in-hospital service, under the guidance of experienced faculties, help them understand more pragmatic approach to management in embarrassing situations arising from socio-economic constraints where standard medical knowledge may not be helpful or may even be unethical.